11 Ways You’re Wasting Money at Costco

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Do you get a little dopamine spike every time you walk into a Costco?
-It’s like everything you could possibly need in life is right there in one place, and, on top of that, you’re saving money.
-Except that maybe you went in last week for a bottle of vitamins, but then came out with a 4 lb jar of jelly beans, some snowshoes, and an inflatable hot tub.
+It’s like everything you could possibly need in life is right there in one place, plus you’re saving money.

-Here’s our list of 11 ways you could be wasting money at Costco, and what you can do to avoid it.
+Here’s our list of 11 ways you could be wasting money at Costco and what you can do to avoid it.

 Going for “just” a chicken